What's Happening This Week - January 15

 Church History Committee needs your input!
 As we are gathering information to add to our church history book, we find there are many groups, classes, and organizations that may want to add their history to the whole project.
 Though we have many, there are more that we know are part of our church family, and we want all of you in it.
 Please write a short synopsis of your group and forward it to Mary Carpenter, our archivist, (email@example.com) or Susan Crawford, our editor/writer (firstname.lastname@example.org).
 You can leave your entry in the church office to our attention, or email directly to either one of us.
 Thank you for joining in this great project.

-GriefShare – GriefShare is a support group for people who have lost a loved one: spouse, family member, relative, or friend.
+GriefShare –GriefShare is a support group for people who have lost a loved one: spouse, family member, relative, or friend.
 It is open not only to Centenary members, but our entire community as well…ALL ARE WELCOME!!
 You can join us anytime.
 If you know of someone who is hurting, please invite them.
-For more information, please contact Pam or Ron Bonina at firstname.lastname@example.org.
-The Fall Session will start on September 21st, go through December 14th, and be at 6:30 PM on Monday nights.
+For more information, please contact Pam or Ron Bonina at 252-497-8489 or email@example.com.

-**This program is now being conducted online, so all you need is a laptop, tablet of cell phone to participate, and it is easy to do.
-Just click on the link that we will send you and you’re on.
+The WINTER/SPRING SESSION will start on Jan 11th and go through Apr 5th on Monday nights at 6:30pm.
+The program is being conducted on line using ZOOM, so all you need is a laptop, tablet or cell phone to participate, and it is easy to do.
+Just click on the link that will be provided and you're on.

 If you are home and need a meal, the Caring Cooks have prepared meals in the freezer in our kitchen.
 You are welcome to come down and pick up what you need.
-If you need meals delivered, please contact Dawn Ferreira at 252-289-5630.
+If you need meals delivered, please contact Dawn Ferreira at 252-289-5630 or email her at